rblack42/Blog/content/2022/05/30/memorial-day-2022.rst

 The alarm went off at 4am...

-All told, andy flew 186 hours of combat missions in two years.
+All told, Andy flew 186 hours of combat missions in two years.
 I have his records from those flights but the targets are not mentioned.
 Andy was awarded 10 Air Medals for his heroic flying in harm's way.